District Goat Shows

 - 3. All goats must meet Kentucky health requirements for exhibition.
 Contact the State Veterinarian’s office for further information.

-- 6. 4-H and FFA exhibitors may exhibit a total of four entries, be it market goats or commercial does.
+- 5. 4-H and FFA exhibitors may exhibit a total of four entries, be it market goats or wether dams.

-- 13. All exhibitors may enter market wethers or market does.
+- 11. All exhibitors may enter market wethers or market does.
 Induced cryptorchids (short scrotum kids) and buck goats may not be shown.
-Any wether kid showing signs of secondary sexual characteristics may not shown.
+Any wether kid showing signs of secondary sexual characteristics may not be shown.

 - A. AGE 17 AND ABOVE